NatiSayada/k3s-proxmox-terraform-ansible/README.md

 Deployment environment must have Ansible 2.4.0+
-Master and nodes must have passwordless SSH access
+Master and nodes must have passwordless SSH access Terraform installed
+Proxmox server

 ## Usage
+Rename the file `terraform/vars.sample` to `terraform/vars.tf` and update the user and password.
 First create a new directory based on the `sample` directory within the `inventory` directory:

 ```bash